shellyscheng/LA-Times-Homicide-Report/README.md

 The L.A.
 Times Homicide Peport: http://homicide.latimes.com/

-Note: this project is made as part of a trainding during NICAR 2018 Conference
+Note: this project is made as part of a training worlshop during NICAR 2018 Conference